Abdinur Sheikh Mohamed

-Dr. Abdinur Sheikh Mohamed (Cabdinuur Sheekh Maxamed; عبد النور الشيخ محمد) is a Somali educator and politician.
+Abdinur Sheikh Mohamed (Cabdinuur Sheekh Maxamed; عبد النور الشيخ محمد) is a Somali educator and politician.
 He holds a Ph.D. in educational administration from the Ohio State University.
 Mohamed worked for a number of years with the Ohio Department of Education.
 From 2010 to 2011, he served as Minister of Education, Higher Education and Culture of Somalia under Prime Minister Mohamed Abdullahi Mohamed (Farmajo) in the Transitional Federal Government.
 Mohamed currently is an educational consultant and Title III state coordinator with the Lau Resource Center for English as a Second Language, Bilingual and Multicultural Education at the Ohio Department of Education.
 He is also an adjunct professor at Otterbein University in Westerville.